-Since 2005, LEAH has impacted the lives of over 5,000 low-income elementary and high school students of color in Boston Public Schools.
-LEAH provides low-income youth and children with a rich blend of opportunities, experiences, and relationships that support and inspire them to succeed academically and to pursue their career interests.
+Since 2005, LEAH has impacted the lives of over 7,000 low-income elementary and high school students of color in the Boston area.
+LEAH provides youth and children with a rich blend of opportunities, experiences, and relationships that support and inspire them to succeed academically and to pursue their career interests.

-The Leaders through Education, Action, & Hope Project's mission is to cultivate the power of youth leaders to transform their lives and communities through science, education, and service.
+The LEAH Project's mission is to cultivate the power of youth leaders to transform their lives and communities through science, education, and service.

 LEAH is housed at Health Resources in Action (HRiA), a non-profit public health organization with a mission to help people live healthier lives and create healthier communities.